 How does it work?

 Any fly, mosquito or spider that touches a treated area, gets a dose and will die.
-The size of the insect governs how quickly it dies – mozzies die quickly, blowies can take 5-10 minutes and large spiders may take 24-48 hours, they don’t become aggressive, as with some other products.
-The treatment is NOT a repellent, and therefore you are actually having effect on the insect cycle in and around your home.
+The size of the insect governs how quickly it dies – mozzies die quickly, flies and blowies can take up to 1 hour and large spiders may take 24-48 hours, they don’t become aggressive, as with some other products.
+The treatment is NOT a repellent, and therefore you are actually having effect on the insect breeding-cycle in and around your home.

 How safe is it?